 The club offers a wide range of training opportunities from Junior introduction to sailing through to Day Skipper (theory).
 The training programme is set at the beginning of the sailing year and updated regularly on the web site so take a look at what is available in the Calendar.

-Shotwick Lake Sailing is a RYA (Royal Yachting Association) recognised training centre for windsurfing, dinghy sailing and power boating.
+Shotwick Lake Sailing is a RYA (Royal Yachting Association) Recognised Training Centre for windsurfing, dinghy sailing and power boating.
 Beginner courses are offered to non-members of the club in windsurfing and dinghy sailing.
+Courses (practical and classroom) are held at Shotwick Lake.

 For specific details of windsurfing see the windsurfing page on the web site.